3,823 new covid cases recorded following record high case numbers in Scotland reached this week

 The latest figures come after Scotland recorded 4,234 cases yesterday – the first ever time case numbers in Scotland have gone over 4,000 in daily recordings.

-There are currently 285 people in hospital with the virus – ten more than yesterday – and 19 people in intensive care – three more than yesterday.
+There are currently 285 people in hospital with the virus – 10 more than yesterday – and 19 people in intensive care – three more than yesterday.

 The First Minister yet again sent her condolences to all those bereaved.